Contents

 You will see that, although it has only two buttons, the menu is very easy to use and you will soon have mastered it.

 The use of buttons is optional.
 CO2 Gadget does not need buttons to work.
-You can configure all options through the USB/serial port as you will see in the next point.
+You can configure all the options through the USB/serial port as you will see in the next point or through their website.

 Serial port menu